ceyhunsen/ceyhunsen.github.io/_blog/2025-01-27-i-crashed-my-motorcycle-and-broke-my-wrist.md

 ![](/assets/img/blogs/i-crashed-my-motorcycle-and-broke-my-wrist/20250125_122428.jpg)

-I took the Pulsar to a service.
-Total was 16000 Turkish Liras (439 US Dollars at the time of writing).
+I took the Pulsar to a service for the repair.
 Changed parts are mostly plastics.
 Rest got only repaired.
-Repair costs in Türkiye are crazy expensive nowadays.
+Total was 16000 Turkish Liras (439 US Dollars at the time of writing).
+Repair costs in Türkiye are crazy expensive nowadays as well as the spare parts.